ForgottenArbiter/SeedSearch/README.md

 ## Setup and Usage

+To install the mod, download seedsearch.jar from the [Releases](https://github.com/ForgottenArbiter/SeedSearch/releases) page, or compile it yourself.
+Create a folder named "mods" in your Slay the Spire installation directory if it does not yet exist, and put seedsearch.jar in that folder.
+When you run the mod launcher, SeedSearch should now show up.

 Run the mod once to search the first 100 seeds with some default settings.
-On the current patch of the game (v2.0), you should find one seed (54).
+On the current patch of the game (v2.2), you should find one seed (54).
 A file called "searchConfig.json" should have been created in your current working directory.
 Edit that file to control the behavior of future searches.
 Note that the game will not launch.
 All output will be printed to the program's stdout.

 ## Settings